 Shechen Monastery is located in the alleys near the stupa.
 It is a very spacious and beautiful monastery founded by the late Dilgo Khyentse Rinpoche.

-Another monastery, Khawalung Monastery is a beautiful Tibetan monstery near Boudhanath stupa.
-It ws inaugrated by Trulshik Rinpoche and Shechen Rabjam Rinpoche in October 2005.
+Another monastery, Khawalung Monastery is a beautiful Tibetan monastery near Boudhanath stupa.
+It ws inaugurated by Trulshik Rinpoche and Shechen Rabjam Rinpoche in October 2005.
 The monastery has an elementary and a training school.
-Monks from various remote regions of Nepal and Tibet reside in the monstery.
+Monks from various remote regions of Nepal and Tibet reside in the monastery.
 Various exquisite Tibetan Buddhist wall paintings can be seen inside the monastery.

 The culture in the area remains very much Himalayan with a strong presence of Tibetans and Sherpas, and this can be evidenced by the number of restaurants selling various Tibetan delicacies like momos and thukpa among others.
 While traveling in the area, maroon clad Tibetan Buddhist monks and nuns that indicates you are getting close can be sighted quite ofter.
 Boudhanath remains a fascinating area with many Buddhist temples and strange characters.

 There are various legends behind the construction of the Buddhist Mythology.
 "The village that surrounds the great Kasyapa tower is generally known by the name of Budha, which in Tibetan is called "Yambu chorten Chenpo".
 "Yambu" is the general name by which Kathmandu is known in Tibet and Chorten Chenpo" means great tower.
 The real name of the tower in full is.
 However, Ja Rung Kashol chorten Chenpo, which may be translated into " Have finished giving the order to proceed with".